-In principle, the collection of your personal data is undertaken for the performance of an agreement entered into between you and us, in your capacity as recipient of our services and/or as our supplierand/or as a visitor of our webpage and/or as an interested party for our actions and various programs.
+In principle, the collection of your personal data is undertaken for the performance of an agreement entered into between you and us, in your capacity as recipient of our services and/or as our supplier and/or as a visitor of our webpage and/or as an interested party for our actions, various programs and newsletter.
 We will keep your personal data only for as long as it is necessary depending on our relationship, in conjunction with the applicable legislation, and according to the purpose of their processing while after the applicable retention period, your personal data are anonymised or destroyed.

 2. Minors’ Personal Data

-No personal data concerning minors under 15 years old are collected by us.
+No personal data pertaining to minors under 15 years of age are collected by us.

 The Company will process your personal data provided only if at least one of the following legal bases applies:

 Α. The signing and performance of any agreement entered into between us and the fulfilment of our contractual obligations.

 Β. Our compliance to legal obligations, such as the discharge of our tax and accounting obligations.